shrishti-ts/Accredian_Fraud_detect/README.md

 # 🚨 Fraud Detection using Machine Learning

 This repository contains a machine learning project that builds and evaluates models to detect fraudulent transactions.
-The project is based on the dataset `Fraud.csv` and is implemented in the Jupyter Notebook **`accredian_fraud_detect.ipynb`**.
+The project is based on the dataset `Fraud.csv` and is implemented in the Jupyter Notebook **`fraud_detection_model.ipynb`**.

 ---